 Type 1 Diabetes Statistics

-- Approximately 1.25 million Americans have Type 1 diabetes.
+- Approximately 1.45 million Americans have type 1 diabetes.

-- An estimated 40,000 people are diagnosed with Type 1 diabetes each year.
+- An estimated 64,000 people are diagnosed with type 1 diabetes each year.

-- There was a 21% increase in people diagnosed with Type 1 diabetes between 2001 and 2009 under the age of 20.
+- There was a 21 percent increase in people diagnosed with type 1 diabetes between 2001 and 2009 under the age of 20.

-- There are $14 billion in Type 1 diabetes-associated healthcare expenditures and lost income each year.
+- There are $16 billion in type 1 diabetes-associated healthcare expenditures and lost income each year.

-- Preliminary data from T1International’s 2018 access and supply survey that says 1 of every 4 US respondents have rationed insulin due to cost.
+- Preliminary data from T1International’s 2018 access and supply survey says one of every four US respondents has rationed insulin due to cost.

-- Out of 3.7 million people living with diabetes, DiabetesUK estimates that 10% have Type 1.
+- Out of 3.7 million people living with diabetes, DiabetesUK estimates that 10 percent have type 1 diabetes.

 - That translates to about 400,000 people.

-- The average diabetes cost share per month is 1.4%, according to responses received for T1International’s 2016 survey.
+- The average diabetes cost share per month is 1.4 percent, according to responses received for T1International’s 2016 survey.

-- There is a prevalence rate of 0.3% of Type 1 among children and adolescents ages 0-19.
+- There is a prevalence rate of 0.3 percent of type 1 among children and adolescents ages 0-19.

-- DKA is found 15 to 67% of the time when Type 1 is diagnosed.
+- Diabetic ketoacidosis (DKA) is found 15 to 67 percent of the time when type 1 is diagnosed.

-- In children under five years old, boys were found to be more likely to be affected by Type 1 than girls, according to the Government of Canada.
+- In children under 5 years old, boys were found to be more likely to be affected by type 1 than girls, according to the Government of Canada.

 - Check out the Beyond Type 1 Canada page for more information about support and resources!

-- Worldwide, the rate of incidence of Type 1 is increasing, and this trend also affects New Zealand.
-Over the last 25 years, the rate of incidence went up by over 12%.
+- Worldwide, the rate of incidence of type 1 diabetes is increasing, and this trend also affects New Zealand.
+Over the last 25 years, the rate of incidence went up by over 12 percent.